RainThunder/fefates-tools/README.md

 ## Tools
 * fst_generator.py: Generates fst.bin file for Fire Emblem Fates DLC.
 It is used for custom DLC (like DeathChaos25's DLC)
+* arc.py: Extract and repack .arc files.
+  * For Windows:
+    * To extract an .arc file, drag and drop it to the arc.bat script.
+	* To repack a folder, drag and drop the folder to the arc.bat script.
+  * For other OSes:
+    * Just open the Terminal and type `python arc.py file` to extract, or `python arc.py folder` to repack.

 ## Data files
 * GameData.bin